PS the only time the TXD performed faultlessly between services was its last one, got written off, I don't mourn its passing

 Re: BX Breakdowns

-Did you manage to sort this problem permanently? and how?csg100 wrote:Mine broke again today - driving along happily and all of a sudden notice the steering wheel has a few cms of play up and down.
+csg100 wrote:Mine broke again today - driving along happily and all of a sudden notice the steering wheel has a few cms of play up and down.
 Thought the steering column was about to collapse!!
 Traversed a few roundabouts very carefully and pulled into a supermarker.
 Luckily I had my set of Torx bits so whipped the lower column cover off to try and see what was happening.
 Lots of play in the column, but noticed a littl bush thing poking at the end of the round tube the column goes through.
 With a little bit of wiggly I managed to get it back up in the tube, and all was well again.
 I was cursing for a few minutes prior to that though!

-I had this happen a few times and in the end used a ty-rap round the column under the bush 'cos I couldn't see what to adjust to keep it up there.
-Has been OK since though.
+I had this happen a few times and in the end used a ty-rap round the column under the bush 'cos I couldn't see what to adjust to keep it up there. :?
+Has been OK since though. :D

 1991 BX Gti